dperrymorrow/re-bars/docs/_src/md/application.md

 - `$el` the Element that your app will be rendered into
 - `root` the top level [component](component.html) in your app.
+- `trace` default false, if true will console.log all data changes and re-renders

 ``` html
 <div id="demo-app"></div>